Liquor Store Gondola Shelving

 Key Fixture Requirements for Liquor Stores

 Shelf tilt is the primary fixture decision in liquor store gondola.
 DL shelves present bottles label-forward, which increases label visibility and reduces customer handling time when selecting product.
-The 5° tilt is sufficient for standard wine and spirits bottles.
-The 15° tilt is more effective for shorter bottles, cans, and pre-mixed cocktail formats where more pronounced forward angle improves visibility without risking roll.
+The 17° tilt is sufficient for standard wine and spirits bottles.
+The 30° tilt is more effective for shorter bottles, cans, and pre-mixed cocktail formats where more pronounced forward angle improves visibility without risking roll. [cite: catalog:2219]

 Finish selection carries more visual weight in liquor stores than in most other retail formats because the gondola frame is a visible part of the product presentation.
 Charcoal frames create contrast that lets bottle labels and colors read cleanly against the fixture.
 Cool White works in wine sections where a lighter, brighter environment fits the category aesthetic.
-Standard finishes ship in 1-2 weeks.
-Catalog finishes for brand color matching carry 8-10 week lead time plan finish selection before the fixture procurement timeline is compressed.
+Standard finishes usually ship in 1-3 business days.
+Catalog finishes for brand color matching carry 8-10 week lead time, so plan finish selection before the fixture procurement timeline is compressed. [cite: LozierFinishMap.php, CLAUDE.md finish tier]

 Compatible Products

-- TL and DL Shelves DL at 5° and 15° tilt for label-forward bottle display
+- TL and DL Shelves, DL at 17° and 30° tilt for label-forward bottle display

 Need a liquor store gondola layout?
-We design complete floor plans including DL shelf specifications, cooler adjacency clearances, and component lists with pricing.
+We design complete floor plans including DL shelf specifications, cooler adjacency clearances, anchor plate placement for seismic zones, and component lists with pricing.
 Free with qualifying orders.

 Get a Free Liquor Store Layout DesignFrequently Asked Questions